dhannusch/ClaudeFlare/claudflare-automations/README.md

 /build Monitor RSS feeds and send email summaries daily
 ```

-After building an automation, enhance it with a UI:
+After building an automation, enhance it with a UI (specify the project name):
 ```
-/ui Create a dashboard to monitor automation status /ui Build a form to manually trigger the workflow
+/ui slack-form-automation Create a dashboard to monitor automation status /ui github-webhook-automation Build a form to manually trigger the workflow
 ```

 ## Architecture